 If you are big on reducing your food waste, use leftover celery leaves or carrot tops as a substitute for fresh basil in your pesto or as an additional green in almost any salads or dips.

-If you’re looking for a fresh basil replacement than the one you traditionally use, opt for the dried form.
+If you’re looking for a fresh basil replacement for the one you traditionally use, opt for the dried form.
 For the most similar herb to basil in terms of taste, try using oregano, thyme, cilantro, or mint.

 Along with fresh tomatoes, garlic, olive oil, and bread, basil is a crucial ingredient in bruschetta.
 Although fresh basil is necessary for the most authentic Italian bruschetta, you may wish to use oregano, thyme, or marjoram as the next best option.